 Display & Internals

-Oppo Reno4 Pro has a 6.5 inches Amoled display with 90Hz refresh rate, sampling rate of 180Hz, supports HDR10 and has aspect ratio of 20:9.
+Oppo Reno4 Pro has a 6.5 inches AMOLED display with a 90Hz refresh rate, the sampling rate of 180Hz supports HDR10 and has an aspect ratio of 20:9.
 It has a punch hole on the top left corner of the display, plus has a very minimal chin bar as well.
 It packs an optical fingerprint reader under the display for security.

-Oppo Reno4 Pro is powered by the Snapdragon 720G, which is an octa core chipset that is based on 8nm process.
+It is powered by the Snapdragon 720G, which is an octa-core chipset that is based on an 8nm process.
 Coupled with 8GB of RAM and 128/256GB of UFS 2.1 internal storage and a dedicated microSD slot as well.
 On the OS side, it runs on Android 10 on top of ColorOS 7.2 skin.

 To give juice to all these specs, it has a 4000mAh battery with 65W of fast charging over USB-C port, that is capable of charging the device null to 60% in just 15 minutes.

 The Reno4 Pro Camera

 Oppo Reno4 Pro has a 32MP f/2.4 sensor for selfies.
 On the back we got a quad camera setup, that rocks a 48MP f/1.7 sensor alongside with an 8MP ultra-wide with 119 degree FOV, and two 2MP sensors, one for macro shots (for MKBHD) and other for depth mapping.
 It can shoot video max 4K at 30fps and 1080p up to 120fps.

 The Oppo Reno4 Pro will cost you ($465) for 8/128GB variant, and will go on sale on August 5.